Year 8 (12+) Entry

 We are changing the way we do entrance assessments for Year 7 and above.
 We have contacted anyone who has registered or enquired for a place and we have told local feeder schools.

 The entrance procedure is comprised of three main elements: tests, interviews and confidential report from the Head Teacher of the current school.

 2020 Entrance Examinations

 The examinations are scheduled to take place in November each year.
 Once you have registered, we will allocate you with an exam date and time.
 We will send more detailed information and confirmation of timings nearer the date, but the day is likely to run as follows:

 |Arrival and Registration|

 |Break (Snack & Drink)||20 minutes|

 Coaching for these tests is not encouraged.

-Interviews will take place on the first Saturday of term in January each year and will be by invitation only.
-There will be two interviews to find out more about your child.
-One will be a group interview, where they will be asked to do a task.
-And the second will be an individual interview to find out a little more about your child, what they enjoy at school, their hobbies and interests and also some questions to see how they think about things.
+Interviews will take place in January (dates to be confirmed) and will be by invitation only.
+There will be an hour of group activities where your child will be asked to take part in various task followed by a one-on-one interview to find out more about your child.
+Questions include things like what they enjoy at school, their hobbies and interests and also some questions to see how they think about things.
 Interviews for candidates residing overseas can be conducted via Facetime or Skype.